 You can sprinkle enticing food with hot sauce, cayenne pepper, bitter apple spray, lemon juice, etc. Provided your dog doesn’t love strange things and doesn’t thoroughly inspect food before eating, you have a chance at teaching your dog that food on the counter tastes nasty.

 Some people report success from arranging a pile of tin cans or pie plates that will fall with a crash when jostled.
-If you use pop cans put several pennies or pebbles in them and tape the cans shut with duct tape.
-Also select some very delicious, temping, and smelly food to use as the BAIT.
+If you use pop cans, put several pennies or pebbles in them and tape the cans shut with duct tape.
+Also, select some delicious, tempting, and smelly food to use as the BAIT.

-Another version involves empty cans that are stacked in a pyramid fashion with a loop of string around the bottom row.
+Another version involves empty cans stacked in a pyramid fashion with a loop of string around the bottom row.
 The bait of choice is tied to the string and left within the dog’s reach.
 The dog grabs the bait and upsets the stack of cans, which fall with a crash.
-The dog runs for cover and in so doing learns a lesson.
+The dog runs for cover and, in so doing, learns a lesson.

-Another version involves enticing food, a cookie sheet, a thin rope, several pennies and soda cans and a good place for the human to hide.
-Put the food on the cookie sheet—the smellier the better.
+Another version involves enticing food, a cookie sheet, a thin rope, several pennies, soda cans, and a good place for the human to hide.
+Put the food on the cookie sheet—the smellier, the better.
 Put the cookie sheet far enough back on the counter so that the dog can’t easily see it.
 Surround the food with soda cans that have pennies placed inside.

 There are several commercial products that you can use to deter your dog from getting on the counter.
-The first product to consider is the Scat Mat.
-You place the mat on the surface you want your pet to avoid.
+The first product to consider is the Scat Mat You place the mat on the surface you want your pet to avoid.
 If the dog touches the mat, it will give a very mild zing of shock not unlike static electricity.

 As soon as the dog commits to counter surf, press the stimulation button.
 The feeling is unpleasant and will startle the dog causing the dog to sense a correction without you being involved.
 Odds are he will not touch it again today.
 But, he will try again tomorrow.
 It isn’t learned the first time, but having a dog create his own corrections, helps eliminate the behavior quickly.